 Profiting from the Decoy Effect: A Case Study of the Online Diamond Marketplace

-The decoy effect (DE), first introduced by Huber et al (1982), has been robustly documented across dozens of product categories and choice settings using lab experiments.
-However, in the literature, the DE has never been verified in a real marketplace.
-In this paper, we empirically test and quantify the DE in a major online diamond marketplace.
-We develop a diamond-level proportional hazard framework by jointly modeling market-level decoy--dominant detection probabilities and the boost in sales upon detection of dominants.
-Results suggest that decoy--dominant detection probabilities are low (10%-29%) in the diamond marketplace; however, upon detection, the DE increases dominant diamonds' sales hazards significantly (2.3-4.4 times).
-To understand the DE's managerial significance, we quantify its profit impact and find that it contributes 21.4% of the diamond retailer's profit.
-Finally, we explore various strategies that might help the retailer to further increase profitability.
-We find that the retailer's profit can increase up to 5.4% via effective utilization of the DE.
+The decoy eﬀect (DE), first introduced by Huber et al. (1982), has been robustly documented across dozens of product categories and choice settings using lab experiments.
+However, it has never been veriﬁed in a real product market in the literature.
+In this paper, we empirically test and quantify the DE in the diamond sales of a leading online jewelry retailer.
+We develop a diamond-level proportional hazard framework by jointly modeling market-level decoy–dominant detection probabilities and the boost in sales upon detection of dominants.
+Results suggest that decoy–dominant detection probabilities are low (11%–25%) in the diamond market; however, upon detection, the DE increases dominant diamonds’ sale hazards signiﬁcantly (1.8–3.2 times).
+In terms of the managerial signiﬁcance, we ﬁnd that the DE substantially increases the diamond retailer’s gross proﬁt by 14.3%.
+We further conduct simulation studies to understand the DE’s proﬁt impact under various dominance scenarios.